AndrewLuyt/divvy-bikeshare/process-bikeshare-data.md

    and pleasure cruises.
  - `trip_distance_m`: straight-line distance (meters) from start to finish.
  This is a proxy for the actual trip path as ridden, which is not available in the dataset.
 It will always be smaller than reality.
+Round trips have a distance of 0 by this measure.
+Unavoidable, as GPS tracks showing the true route taken are not available.
+ - `trip_kph`: Estimate of overall trip speed.
+Since `trip_distance_m` is an underestimate, this speed is faster than reality.
+However, it will be useful as a *relative comparison* between groups.

 ```r